CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 ### Visualization
- The first one display an analysis centered at sales metric while the second at orders.
+ The first one display an analysis centered at sales metric while the second includes also orders.
 It is shown a discrimination of theses metrics according to different components Deal Size, Product Line etc, and several graphs and charts are presented.

 ![print1](https://github.com/CarlosLacerda1/Project-Auto-Sales-Analysis/assets/122105130/43726867-fe8f-4c4f-b488-090cfd5f9318)